JJv03/deepracer_simulation/README.md

 ## About the project

 An open source library based on Gazebo and Ros to simulate DeepRacer.
+It has been developed on a Ubuntu 20.04 with Ros Noetic and Gazebo 11.11.0.

 ## How to install